astronomer/docs/astro/create-deployment.md

 - Programmatically, using [`astro deployment create`](cli/astro-deployment-create.md).
 - Programmatically, using a Deployment template file.
 See [Manage Deployments as code](manage-deployments-as-code.md#create-a-deployment-from-a-template-file).

-When you make your Deployment, you can choose
+To create a Deployment, you must choose a cluster type to host the Deployment:

-**Use a Standard cluster**: This is the default and the quickest way to get an Airflow environment up and running on Astro.
-A standard cluster is a multi-tenant cluster managed by Astronomer where you can create Deployments with minimal configuration needed.
-Astro supports standard clusters on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
-Support for Microsoft Azure is coming soon.
+- A **standard cluster** is the default cluster type and the quickest way to get an Airflow environment up and running on Astro.
+A standard cluster is a multi-tenant cluster managed by Astronomer where each Deployment exists in its own dedicated Kubernetes namespace.
+To run a Deployment in a standard cluster, you select a cloud provider and region when you create the Deployment.
+Then, Astro automatically creates your Deployment in an existing standard cluster based on your configuration.

-**Use a Dedicated cluster**: It is a single-tenant Kubernetes cluster dedicated to your team or organization.
+- A **dedicated cluster** is a single-tenant Kubernetes cluster that's used exclusively by your team.
 Choose this option if:

     - You need private networking support.
     - You want to use a specific cloud provider or region that is not supported on standard clusters.
     - You need to run Airflow environments in separate clusters for business or security reasons.

+    Note that due to expanded resource usage, dedicated clusters cost more than standard clusters.
+If no dedicated clusters are available to select, see [Create a Dedicated cluster](create-dedicated-cluster.md) to create a new one.

 After you create a Deployment, you can deploy DAGs to it using the Astro CLI on your local machine or a continuous integration/continuous delivery (CI/CD) tool.
 All DAGs and tasks on Astro are executed within a Deployment.